Hi, my name is Mito (no, not Mowgli or Loui) – Flying Monkey

-I have always loved monkeys as a kid and wished to have feet like hands, and a strong tail as an extra limb to hang on.
-I wished I could jump and climb around like a monkey, seemingly fearless and capable of moving in any terrain, across any obstacle.
+I have always loved monkeys and wished to have feet like hands, as well as a strong tail as an extra limb to balance and hang out.
+I dreamt I could jump and climb around like a monkey, seemingly fearless and capable of moving in any terrain, across any obstacle.

 Monkeys also get associated with the mind and it’s never ending chatter.
 But when I look into a monkeys eyes, I don’t see chatter, thoughts and worries.
 I see presence.
 I see life.

 And apart from those perspectives I love to climb on people and to have people climb on me 😉

 Flying is freedom.
 Flying above the clouds, feeling the wind and the speed, free to get anywhere in short time, free from the chains of gravity and all the dangers and challenges of life in the ground, seeing the world from high above.
 What an appealing utopia.

 But even if we are no birds, we can experience this feeling of freedom.

 Can you remember flying on the feet of your parents as a kid?
 This is a very powerful memory for many people.
 Being carried, held, off the ground and up in the air, surrendering to someone else to support us and balance us.
 This requires a lot of trust but is very empowering at the same time.
 It allows us to tap into the worry free lightness and playfulness we lived as kids.

 That is why the practice of Acroyoga is often referred to as “flying”.